Education Leadership, Organizations, and Entrepreneurship

 - Education consultant

 Today’s complex education landscape calls for innovative leaders who not only have the ability to design a vision for their learning context, but also deliver it so it becomes a reality.
-Our Education Leadership, Organizations, and Entrepreneurship Program will provide the skills, knowledge, and positions you need to make a transformative impact.
+Our Education Leadership, Organizations, and Entrepreneurship Program will provide the skills, knowledge, and dispositions you need to make a transformative impact.
 Here are examples of the ELOE experience and the impact its community is making on the field: